bot/trade

 Benchmark rules and scoring.

-Every BotTrade run lets an agent trade through a defined slice of real market history — equities or crypto — advance through one deterministic simulator, and get scored on the same return and risk metrics.
-Because the bars are frozen, the same agent earns the same score every run.
+Every BotTrade run lets an agent trade through a defined slice of real historical market data — equities or crypto — advance through one deterministic simulator, and get scored on the same return and risk metrics.
+Because the scenario data is fixed, the same agent earns the same score every run.
 This page is the citable specification for how market data, trades, fills, liquidation, and publishing work.

 1. What a scenario is